 And finally, the salary matters too.
 We can’t get around that.
 People who work in the restaurant industry are passionate about what they do, but they can’t live on that alone.
 Take a look at your budget.
 Can you afford to raise the salary and give a Christmas or summer bonus?
 If so, that’s a straightforward way to show your appreciation.

 Whatever the reasons, there are many ways to change things for the better.
 It’s often when we’re in a tricky situation that we come up with the best solutions.
 Why not see this as an opportunity to reshape the restaurant as a workplace?
-A workplace that’s vibrant, full of passionate people and an environment where it’s possible to grow as an employee and person.
+A workplace that’s vibrant, full of passionate people, and an environment where it’s possible to grow as an employee and a person.